nowaproj/docs/pages/get_request.md

  <img src="../media/gifs/connecting_data_with_UI.gif"  width="80%" >

 1. To make this example as simple as possible, lets say you want to show the `title` only for the news as a list of text in the main screen.
 So start by dropping a `Data builder` widget, then from the `Details panel`, connect the `Data builder` with the request by choosing the request name (`getNews` in this example) using the `Source` filed.
 The `Data builder` widget now will trigger the API reques everytime it gets loaded.

 2. Afterwards we need to choose a placeholder, which is the widget tha will hold and display our data.
 Since we want to show a list of text (each text is the news title), the main placeholder for the `Data builder` will be a `Column`, so choose `Group` in the field `child` for the `Data builder` to make it the main placeholder for the data recieved, then select the group (`Stack` by default) from the outline and change it to `Column`. *(If you don't know what `Group` is, check [this page](groups.md))*.

 3. Its time to pass the data down from the `Data builder` to the `Column` using the `children` parameter of the `Column`.
 In Nowa, the `children` parameter can be used in two different ways, the first way is by connecting the children to a list of widgets that will be rendered directly inside the `Column`.
 The second way is by connecting the `children` filed to a list of object that holds the data you want to display, and then choosing a placeholder widget that will be generated for each object in the list to display and hold that object data.
 The second scenario is the one needed here becase we want to show the list of news that will come from a list of objects (`List<getNewsObj_records>`), so to connect the `children` field with a variable (which should be a list variable) click on the circle dot beside the `children` field in the `details panel` for the `Column`, and choose the list of data to display (`List<getNewsObj_records>` which is the news list).
 Afterwards choose the `placeholder` widget that will present each news item inside the list, which in our cause will be `Text` widget that displays the title of the news.

 > Be careful that the `List<getNewsObj_records>` won’t appear except if the `Column` comes under `Data builder` widget that is connected to the `getNews` API request using the `Source` field.

 4. After choosing the placeholder as a `Text` widget, a `Text` widget will be created for each item (three items in the current HTTP GET request example, so three `Text` widgets will be generated), but the text displayed inside the `Text` widgets is the default text (*which is ‘write something’ in this case’*).
 So to connect this text to the `title` field of the news, select the `Text` widget (the placeholder for the `Column`) then in the `text` field, click on the circle on the left to connect it to a variable.
 Notice that a popup menu will appear with all the variables that this widget can access.
 Since you connected the `Column` with `List<getNewsObj_records>`, then the `Column` will pass each item of the list to the corresponding `Text` widget that will be the item placeholder, therefore each text widget will have access only to its own `getNewsObj_records` object with its parameters.
 Therfore when you choose `title` from the list, every `Text ` widget that is used as placeholder will show the title parameter of the news object (`getNewsObj_records`) that was recieved from the `Column` widget.
 That’s it!
-Now your list shows the news
+Now your list shows the news.

 >For HTTP Get requests with more items, wrap the `Column` with `Scroll view` if the number of items inside the `Column` exceed the length of the `Column` to **make it scrollable**.